erizov/Professor/semester_05/lecture_27_hyperparameter_optimization/grid_search/school.ru.md

 - Trace through examples step-by-step
 - Use debugging tools to verify your logic
 - Review the algorithm's key steps before implementing

+---

+## Recommended Literature

+- "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein
+- "Algorithms" by Robert Sedgewick and Kevin Wayne
+- Online resources: GeeksforGeeks, Wikipedia, Algorithm Visualizations